hpbl/HaskellKoans/README.md

 6. To start the container run: `scripts/start.sh` and open a browser on http://localhost:8080
 7. To stop the container run:
   `scripts/stop.sh`

+## Continuous Deployment
+Continuous Deployment is enabled through Heroku.
+Updates on the `master` branch are automatically deployed to http://haskellkoans.herokuapp.com

 ## Original Authors